 Keep in mind: your resume is a tale of how you got the chance to be the place you are today, why you need to work for the new organization and for what reason you’re ideal for the job.

 And once you are done telling a great story in your resume, most importantly, YOU should have confidence in it.
+So for that you should hire a resume writer who makes your resume that helps you to stand out in the crowd.

-Some of you might have a great career document, where as some have not thought of working on it.
+Or some of you might have a great career document, where as some have not thought of working on it.
 Don’t worry we are all work in progress, including me.

 Be Original!
 You are one-of-a-kind.